Pancosmic Relativity and Nature's Hierarchies

-Another question concerns the problem of the so called ``empty universe", \cite{Abbott:1984qf}, which may be an issue if the discharge of cosmological constant is slow and occurs in many extremely small steps.
+Another question concerns the problem of the so called ``empty universe" \cite{Abbott:1984qf}, which may be an issue if the discharge of cosmological constant is slow and occurs in many extremely small steps.
+Or, by a classical slow roll.
 The end point will be an empty cold universe which has been dominated by cosmological constant throughout its history.
 Such a universe would be a barren wasteland because anything in it would be inflated away before it had any chance to make its mark.
 However this may not be a problem in our case since the relaxation of the cosmological constant occurs in steps where $\Lambda$ changes by large amounts in each successive step.
 Yet the end point is favored to be a local `vacuum' with the final net $\Lambda$ much smaller than any of the individual charges.
-The terminal $\Lambda$ cancellation arises as a sum total of the sequence of emissions of membrane charges, with irrational ratio, and with the final result weighted by $Z$, rather than by a smooth gradual evolution.
+The terminal $\Lambda$ cancellation arises as a sum total of the sequence of emissions of charged membranes, with irrational ratio, and with the final result which is effectively weighted by $Z$ as $\Lambda \rightarrow 0$, due to an essential singularity of $Z$ there, rather than by a smooth gradual evolution.
 Thus the cosmological constant relaxation does not require the eternal cosmological constant domination on its path to zero.
 This is similar to how the empty universe problem is avoided in \cite{Bousso:2000xa}.